openstack-archive/tripleo-docs/doc/source/index.rst

    Step that should only be run when deploying Ceph for use by the Overcloud

+.. admonition:: Source
+   :class: source

+   Step that should only be run when choosing to use some components directly from their git source code repositories instead of packages.

 Any such steps should *not* be run if the target environment does not match the section marking.